-Two biofuel cases were compared: $1^{st}$ generation bioethanol from sugar beet with $2^{nd}$ generation bioethanol from Miscanthus.
+Two biofuel cases were compared: 1st generation bioethanol from sugar beet with 2^{nd} generation bioethanol from Miscanthus.
 The results show that sugar beet for ethanol cannot compete with current cropping systems in terms of return per hectare.
-In addition, the minimum cost of feedstock production of $9.7 \notin /GJ$ cannot complete with other domestically produced types of biomass (for example Miscanthus) or with biomass imported from abroad.
-The results also show that the cultivation of Miscanthus is not competitive with current cropping systems on soils classed as "suitable".
+In addition, the minimum cost of feedstock production of 9.7 \leq /GJ cannot complete with other domestically produced types of biomass (for example Miscanthus) or with biomass imported from abroad.
+The results also show that the cultivation of Miscanthus is not competitive with current cropping systems on soils classed as

+"suitable".
 On less suitable soils, the return on intensively managed crops is low and perennial crops achieve better NPVs than common rotations.
-The minimum feedstock production costs are $5.4 \notin /GJ$ for Miscanthus.
+The minimum feedstock production costs are $5.4 \in /GJ$ for Miscanthus.